Services of the Behavioural Support for Seniors Program

 Long-Term Care Behavioural Support Outreach Team

-A specialized team comprised of an advance practice nurse, registered nurses and personal support workers helping seniors with unmanageable behaviours who are living in long-term care homes.
+A specialized team comprised of registered nurses and personal support workers helping seniors with unmanageable behaviours who are living in long-term care homes.
 By modelling different a approaches and techniques for interacting and caring for older residents, the goal for this team is to work with staff in all long-term care homes to build behavioural support models.
 The LTC BSOT responds to case-by-case requests from Geriatric Mental Health Outreach Teams, Psychogeriatric Resource Consultants and long-term care homes.